ncats/translator-modules/biocwl/README.md

 * Transform the module's results into a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html);
 * Use `Payload`'s accessor methods to return output in TranslatorCWL tools.

+The most important accessor is just `get_data_frame`, returning the `Payload`'s results.
+Otherwise, what matters is how we shape the `Payload`'s constructor.

-Here is `Module1a.py` with an example of these modifications.
+Here is an example of these modifications in `translator_modules/module1/module1a.py`.
 This class, `FunctionallySimilarGenes`, is defined at the bottom of the file, underneath `FunctionalSimilarity`.

 ```python
 from translator_modules.core import Payload